-- Electronics: MP3 player, cell phone, pager (note make/model/serial #)
+- Electronics: cell phone or other mobile devices (note make/model/serial #)

 WHN TIP – Cell Serial Number: To find your cell phone’s serial number, type in the following on your phone: star-pound-zero-six-pound (* # 0 6 #).
 A fifteen digit code will appear on the screen — this is your phone’s serial number.
 Write it down and keep it safe.
 If your phone is stolen, call your phone company and provide them with this number.
 They will then be able to block your handset, so even if the thief changes the SIM card, your phone will be totally useless.

 - Checkbook and debit cards (bank name, name on card and account number)

 - Credit Cards (name, #, exp. date, company)